kinabalu/mysticcoders.com/_posts/2017-12-05-10-macos-tools-for-developers.md

 comments: true
 ---

-Mystic is always on the lookout for new ways to optimize our workflow and spend more time doing the things we love.
-A big motivation for knowing the best tool for the job.
+At Mystic we are always on the lookout for new ways to optimize our workflow and spend more time doing the things we love.
+A big motivation is researching and identifying the best tools for the job.
 Here is a list of the 10 apps that we find ourselves using on a daily basis.
 They have become invaluable assets in our quest to do better work for our clients daily.

-## Launchbar

- (Alfred, Spotlight, Quicksilver)

 ## iTerm